 - I am extremely introverted and would live in my room and never leave if it was allowed.

 - I hate loud noises, crowds, people burping in my ears, kids screaming for no reason, and blackstrap molasses.

 - I am a wanderer!
 I’ve had fifteen major moves (plus three minor ones) in the course of my life and have lived in seven different states.

 - I also love to travel and used to want to do it professionally.
 XD (My idea was that my cousin and I would travel the world while my younger sister stayed home and worked to fund us.)
-I’ve visited thirty-four states so far and hope to visit all fifty before I leave the magical world of Teenage.
+I’ve visited thirty-five states so far and hope to visit all fifty before I leave the magical world of Teenage.

 - I am very big on having personal space.
 When my sisters and I shared a room, I had a section that was completely mine.
 My little shadow (Yoveil) would sometimes say, “Hada, can I come into your space, please?”